-- Find out how to prime the brain for a growth mindset.
+- How to develop a growth mindset.

-What having a growth mindset means by Prof Carol Dweck.
+What having a Growth Mindset means by Prof Carol Dweck.

-How the growth mindset makes for better leaders.
+How the Growth Mindset makes for better leaders.

-Why the growth mindset is so important for children and young people.
+Why the Growth Mindset is so important for children and young people.